ncbi/elastic-blast-docs/docs/source/overview.rst

 ElasticBLAST distributes your searches across multiple instances.
 The ability to scale resources in this way allows large numbers of queries to be searched in a shorter time than BLAST+ on a single machine.

-ElasticBLAST performs many cloud configuration tasks for you.
+ElasticBLAST performs many cloud configuration and management tasks for you.
 It starts up instances for you, provisions them with the BLAST software and databases, schedules the searches, and copies the BLAST results to a cloud bucket.
 Finally, it shuts down all these instances when you use run the delete command.
 You can start an ElasticBLAST run from your own computer, a cloudshell, or an instance in the cloud.
 We've even heard from a group that doesn't have a lot of queries to search but is using ElasticBLAST since it performs a lot of tasks they'd have to write scripts for.

-ElasticBLAST performs the searches with the BLAST+ package, so you can use the same command-lines you might have used with this stand-alone package.
+ElasticBLAST performs the searches with the BLAST+ package, and most of the BLAST+ command-line options are supported with ElasticBlast.

 **How does ElasticBLAST work?**